google/graphicsfuzz/docs/android-notes.md

 you set the environment variables.

-You should also add the `android-sdk/platform-tools` directory to your path so that you can use tools like `adb`.
+You should also add the `android-sdk/platform-tools` directory to your path so that you can use `adb`.
+The Vulkan worker requires that `adb` is on your path.

 ## Android networking: connecting Android apps to the server